IDC Names Securiti a Worldwide Leader in Data Privacy

 View

-The PDPL aims to protect the privacy of individuals’ personal data and regulate the collection, holding, processing, disclosure, or use of personal data by organizations.
-The PDPL provides comprehensive details related to lawful processing, data subjects’ rights, and organizations’ obligations while processing the personal data of individuals and lays out penalties for organizations in case of non-compliance with the PDPL.
+The PDPL and the accompanying regulations aim to protect the privacy of individuals’ personal data and regulate the collection, holding, processing, disclosure, or use of personal data by organizations.
+The PDPL provides the general obligations and principles related to lawful processing, data subjects’ rights, and organizations’ obligations while processing the personal data of individuals and lays out penalties for organizations in case of non-compliance with the PDPL.
+These provisions have been expanded upon by the Implementing Regulations and the Personal Data Transfer Regulations.

 The solution